Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging

 The ability of the functional graphical horseshoe to avoid false positives is a critical characteristic for application in functional neuroimaging, as this field is often criticized for its abundance of false positives \citep{EklundEtAl16}.
 In addition, both EEG and MRI are notorious for having weak signal-to-noise ratios, making methods that are powerful at detecting weak signals quite useful.
 Indeed, the results in Section \ref{sec:ADNI} suggest that our proposed methods may be helpful for understanding functional reorganization, a process in which many weak connections form.

 While our work here suggests promising results, especially with extending the graphical horseshoe to functional graphical models, much work still remains.
-Our proposed Gibbs samplers are efficient in small to moderately-sized scenarios, but the computational experiments show the practical limits as the size of the graph grows large, regardless of the programming environment used.
-One future line of research would be to explore more computationally efficient MCMC techniques for exploring the posterior distributions, or other posterior approximation methods appropriate for extremely high dimensional problems.
+The sensitivity of results to the selected basis remains to be explored.
+Our proposed Gibbs samplers are efficient in small to moderately-sized scenarios.
+One future line of research would be to explore more computationally efficient MCMC techniques, or other posterior approximation methods, appropriate for extremely high dimensional problems.
 There also remains deeper theoretical development of Bayesian approaches to functional graphical models, which to date is very limited.